George Bush became president last year and is sworn in on January 20th.

 Towards the end of June I finish my submarine quals and now just have to wait for the paperwork, and to celebrate I buy tickets to the Doobie Brother’s concert up in Danbury Connecticut.

-On July 2nd a friend lets me borrow his car and I head for Danbury to see the concert.
+On July 2nd a friend lets me borrow his car (a blue ’87 Cavalier RS) because the Chevette is acting up, and I head for Danbury to see the concert.
+I think I looped the cassette of Queensryche’s “Warning” about a dozen times on this trip…

 A week later and I finally get my Submarine Service (SS) designation – on July 7th, 1989 – which coincides nicely with my sea-shore rotation plans.